The Trade Council

 Operating out of the Danish Embassy in Nairobi, we have a strong local presence and large networks in the local business and government communities.
 We assist Danish companies in entering and expanding on the Kenyan market, tailoring every task to your needs and the local conditions.

-Local Expertise: Market intelligence, partner searches, guidance on regulations and business strategy
+Local Expertise: Market intelligence, partner searches, guidance on regulations and business strategy.

-Sales Support: Identify and target priority segments and clients
+Sales Support: Identify and target priority segments and clients.

-Access: Strong connections to businesses, industry networks and authorities
+Access: Strong connections to businesses, industry networks and authorities.

-Presence: Immediate, hands-on problem solving
+Presence: Immediate, hands-on problem solving.

-Organizing: Visit planning and logistics, making sure you spend time on the core business
+Organizing: Visit planning and logistics, making sure you spend time on the core business.

 Doing business in Kenya is not easy.
 In short, the Trade Council lowers the cost and mitigates the risks of entering this important East African market.

-2022 Trade Council rates
+2024 Trade Council rates

-The hourly rate in 2022 is DKK 800.
+The hourly rate in 2024 is DKK 1.120.
 SME's may apply for a 50 % discount if they qualify under the following definition: < 250 employees and < DKK 375 Million turnover annually.
 SME's will also need to comply with the EU de minimis regulation and fill in an SME Declaration form.

 Read about our sectors in Kenya